 Foreign income / worldwide income * income tax due on worldwide income

 The outcome of this calculation is the reduction of the tax due in the Netherlands on the worldwide income.
-In case that the reduction calculated is higher than the amount of tax paid abroad, which is usually the case, there is an advantage.
+In case the reduction calculated is higher than the amount of tax paid abroad, which is usually the case, there is an advantage when applying this method.

 To clarify the tax consequences, you will find an example below.